ltklnfr/prompts/rag/extract.md

 - Do not make any commitments regarding claim approvals or cost coverage for any type of damage.
 - Do not use personal data such as names or contact information in the response.
 - Do not refer to contracts or damages in the request, do not make any promises about contracts or damages or mention the numbers in the response
+- Avoid any phrasing that could be interpreted as a confirmation of coverage (e.g. “wird ersetzt”).
 - Also return the sources on which the answer is based, which can be one or all three.
 In case of an error, it can be none.

 ---